 Disney's El Capitan

 presents the latest Disney releases in a lavish, state-of-the-art theatre.
 They may even be throwing a fabulous party or performance along with the movie.
-Located next door is the Disney Soda Fountain & Studio Store, which opened in June 2005.
+Located next door is the Disney Soda Fountain & Studio Store.

 for classics and foreign films, or the presentation of "Forever Hollywood."
 The theatre predates Graumann's Chinese Theatre and was also built by Sid Graumann.
 The grand courtyard depicts an Egyptian theme.
 Don't miss